-The Columbia College Early Childhood Development Center expanded the available resources, especially for infant care, a few years ago, and continues to be a critical resource for students at the college.
+The Columbia College Early Childhood Development Center expanded the available resources, especially for infant care, and continues to be a critical resource for students at the college.
 Head Start / State Preschools continue to serve a significant number of low income families.
-An Early Head Start site currently operates in Sonora.
 Private preschools are the primary resources for working families that are not eligible for Head Start.
-Family child care providers continue to be the main providers of infant and toddler care, afternoon care for preschoolers, as well as non-traditional hour care.
+Family childcare providers continue to be the main providers of infant and toddler care, afternoon care for preschoolers, as well as non-traditional hour care.

-The Local Child Care Planning Council reports a severe shortage of child care in our county.
+The Local Child Care Planning Council reports a severe shortage of childcare in our county.